Frequently Asked Questions about

-The Building Code contains clear provisions to support the walls of construction excavations to prevent soil movement and loss by water.
+The Building Code contains clear provisions to prevent soil movement and loss by water.

 The goals are to prevent building damage and public hazards.

-Tangentially, the Code has the effect of preventing damage to fences, sidewalks, and private land.
+Tangentially, enforcing the Code has the effect of preventing damage to fences, sidewalks, and private land.

 Q: Can anyone look up the Building Code?